-If you file electronically, do not file the same returns on paper.
+If you e-file, do not file the same returns on paper.

-Who must file electronically.
-If you are required to file 250 or more information returns during the year, you must file electronically.
-The 250-or-more requirement applies separately to each type of form.
-For example, if you must file 500 Forms 1098 and 100 Forms 1099-A, you must file Forms 1098 electronically, but you are not required to file Forms 1099-A electronically.
+Who must e-file.
+If you are required to file 10 or more information returns during the year, you must e-file.
+The 10-or-more requirement does not apply separately to each type of form.
+For example, if you must file four Forms 1098 and six Forms 1099-A, you must e-file.

-The electronic filing requirement does not apply if you apply for and receive a hardship waiver.
-See How to request a waiver from filing electronically, later.
+The e-file requirement does not apply if you apply for and receive a hardship waiver.
+See How to request a waiver from e-filing, later.